tobiasli/groceries/README.md

 ### Recipe and Cookbooks

 The `GroceryList` class is used to represent ingredients in recipes. `Recipe` is a class that contains information on how to cook a specific meal.
-You can have multiple `Recipes` and add them to a `Cookbook`.
+You can add multiple `Recipes` to a `Cookbook`.

-The recipes are searchable both on name and tags.

 ```python
 # Demo scripts for grocery readme.